Encanto: Soundtrack

 In June 2020, Miranda publicly revealed that he had begun to write the film's music, which would have eight original songs in both Spanish and English.
 After the film's premiere, he disclosed that he had been writing songs for the film from the very beginning.
 On September 8, 2021, Germaine Franco, co-composer of the songs for Coco (2017), began to score the film.

-Encanto (Original Motion Picture Soundtrack) was released on November 19, 2021.
+Encanto was released on November 19, 2021.
 A huge commercial success alike the film, the soundtrack reached number one on the US Billboard 200, becoming the first Disney soundtrack since that of Frozen II (2019) to top the chart.
 The track "We Don't Talk About Bruno" broke various records and became one of Disney's most successful songs of all time.
-It topped the US Billboard Hot 100 and the UK Singles Chart, and marked Disney's first number-one song on the former in the 21st century and its first-ever on the latter, making Encanto the first Disney film to produce a number-one song and a number-one album.
+It topped the US Billboard Hot 100 and the UK Singles Chart, and marked Disney's first number-one song on the former in the 21st century and its first ever on the latter, making Encanto the first Disney film to produce a number-one song and a number-one album.